 14. Alternate Energy Concepts

-In our training programs, we typically include all of the above options.
-The field of PBMT is still in its infancy so we hope that sharing these concepts will help people refine the technology and advance the entire field.
+The development of PBMT protocols and treatment ideas on how to maximize efficacy is still in its infancy so we hope that sharing these concepts will help people refine the technology and advance the entire field.

 :The following article show some of the different ways, different types of practitioners can use the laser.